 Synopsis: Friends Laura (Barbara La Marr) and Claribel (Betty Francisco) marry vastly different men.
 Claribel weds an unfaithful millionaire for his money.
 Laura marries Jim Maberne (David Butler), a loving, albeit poor, cabdriver Claribel spurned.
 In the ghetto with Jim, Laura soon gives birth to twins (Muriel McCormac and Mickey McBan).
 Envious of Claribel’s luxuries and pampered lifestyle, Laura, swayed by Claribel into attending a lavish ball, borrows an expensive gown from a dressmaker.
 At the ball, Claribel’s husband, Richard Smith-Blanton (Richard Tucker), makes advances toward Laura and she flees from him, though not before he takes possession of and drinks from her slipper.
 When Jim taxis Richard home later that evening, Richard flings the slipper at him as a tip.
 Laura awakens the next morning to discover that her children have destroyed the dressmaker’s gown; in a panic when the dressmaker orders her arrest, she depletes the family’s savings—money Jim set aside to purchase his own cab—to pay for it.
 Jim, finding the money gone and suspecting Laura of having an affair with Richard, throws her out of their home.
 Jim ultimately learns of his wife’s fidelity from Claribel and forgives Laura for taking the money.
 Laura and Jim reconcile.

 Souls for Sale (Goldwyn Pictures) Distributed by: Goldwyn Pictures Corporation (1923).
 Length: 8 reels, 7,864 feet.
 New York Premiere: March 27, 1923.
 General Release: April 12, 1923.
 Produced, directed and written by: Rupert Hughes.
 Cinematography: John Mescall and Rush Hughes (second cameraman).
 Set Design: Cedric Gibbons.
 Cast: Eleanor Boardman, Richard Dix, Frank Mayo, Barbara La Marr, Lew Cody, Mae Busch, Arthur Hoyt, David Imboden, Roy Atwell, William Orlamond, Forrest Robinson, Edith Yorke, Dale Fuller, Snitz Edwards, Jack Richardson, Aileen Pringle, Eve Southern, May Milloy, Sylvia Ashton, Margaret Bourne, Fred Kelsey, Jed Prouty, Yale Boss, William Haines, George Morgan, Auld Thomas, Leo Willis, Walter Perry, Sam Damen, R. H. Johnson, Rush Hughes, L. J. O’Connor, and Charles Murphy.
 Celebrity Appearances: Hugo Ballin, Mabel Ballin, T. Roy Barnes, Barbara Bedford, Hobart Bosworth, Charles Chaplin, Chester Conklin, William H. Crane, Elliott Dexter, Robert Edeson, Claude Gillingwater, Dagmar Godowsky, Raymond Griffith, Elaine Hammerstein, Jean Haskell, K. C. B., Alice Lake, Bessie Love, June Mathis, Patsy Ruth Miller, Marshall Neilan, Fred Niblo, Anna Q. Nilsson, ZaSu Pitts, John Sainpolis, Milton Sills, Anita Stewart, Erich von Stroheim, Blanche Sweet, Florence Vidor, King Vidor, Johnny Walker, George Walsh, Kathlyn Williams, and Claire Windsor.
-This film is distributed on DVD by the Warner Archive.
+This film may be viewed online here.
+The film is distributed on DVD by the Warner Archive.
 A surviving print is also on file at the Museum of Modern Art (New York City) and may be viewed on-site by appointment.

 Synopsis: Remember “Mem” Steddon (Eleanor Boardman), is a newlywed on the run from her no-good husband, Owen Scudder (Lew Cody)—a man who marries, insures and murders women.
 While traveling with Owen through southern California, Mem senses his true nature and jumps from the train.
 She staggers through the barren desert, is saved by a film company making a sheik picture, and joins the company’s production as an extra.
 She soon goes to Hollywood, determined to become an actress.
 She receives a break from Frank Claymore (Richard Dix), director of the company that rescued her, and wins the adoration of filmgoers.
 Frank and the company’s leading man, Tom Holby (Frank Mayo), both woo her but Mem, bitterly aware that she is already married, evades their affections to avoid scandal.
 Owen recognizes Mem on the big screen and tracks her down in Hollywood.
 In the film’s climactic conclusion, lightning sets the company’s circus tent ablaze and chaos erupts; Owen, attempting to shove Frank into the oscillating blades of a wind machine, kills himself when he jumps in front of it to protect Mem.
 Released from her marriage to Owen, Mem takes up with Frank.
 (Barbara La Marr appears in the role of the company’s vamp, Leva Lemaire.
 Although hailed as the screen’s leading homewrecker, Leva, a kind-hearted girl, remains true to the love of her life, a stuntman killed in a plane crash.
 When Leva is struck by the lightning bolt that sets fire to her company’s tent, she dies knowing she’ll reunite with her deceased beau.)